- Home

 Winnings in Pool Rummy:

 In Pool Rummy, the players pay a fixed entry amount for the table.
-The winner will get that amount minus the platform fees on winning the table.
+The winner will get that amount minus the platform charge on winning the table.

 For example: If the entry fee for a table of 6 players is ₹10 then the total prize pool is ₹60.
-The winner will receive this amount after platform fee deduction upon winning.
+The winner will receive this amount after platform charge deduction upon winning.

 Winnings in Deals Rummy: